-This space will showcase products that are developed by our PIs as part of their Center sponsored research.
-Questions and inquiries about these products can be directed to email@example.com.
+This space will showcase products, CPS Devices, Software, models, and publications that are developed by our PIs as part of their Center-sponsored research.
+Questions and inquiries about these products can be directed to firstname.lastname@example.org.

 We have developed software packages for a cyber-attack detection and mitigation platform, CVGuard, which protects CAVs in a vehicle-to-infrastructure (V2I) and infrastructure-to-vehicle (I2V) wireless communication environment by detecting and countering cyber-attacks.
 This software-based cybersecurity platform leverages three emerging technologies: edge computing, software-defined network (SDN) and network function virtualization (NFV).
 The primary goal of the platform is to detect and isolate any cyberattacks in a V2I environment before they can negatively affect transportation cyber-physical systems.